Easter, Summer, Christmas, Birthdays – all need Lemon Meringue Pie 🍋.

 Pâte Sablée

-- 175 g all-purpose flour (sieved with a pinch of salt)
+- 175 g all-purpose flour (sieved with a pinch of salt).
+For a slightly sturdier pastry case, see the option in the Notes.

 - 2 tbsp almond flour optional – reduce the all-purpose flour by 2 tablespoons if you are using almond flour